 Due Dates: Proposals accepted anytime

-Summary: Supports research by faculty at predominantly undergraduate institutions to build research capacity, engage undergraduates, and foster collaborations through RUI and ROA mechanisms.
+Summary: Supports research by faculty at predominantly undergraduate institutions (PUIs), fostering integration of research and undergraduate education, faculty development, and collaborative opportunities.